The Gate City Invitational

 Public Forum Debate

-Public Forum debate will use the November debate topic.
-Resolved:
+Public Forum debate will use the November/December debate topic.

 Novice and Varsity divisions will be offered.
-If less than 12 teams enter in any division, divisions may be collapsed.
 Oral critiques will not be allowed.

 Each school is required to supply enough judges to cover their entry.